CampusDiscover - Campus info & social discovery App

 Run a quick early survey to more directly validate the key problems and hypotheses.

-Strengthen trust and safety for housing and the marketplace by designing reporting and blocking flows, making the campus community safer and more trustworthy.
+Improve trust and safety for housing and the marketplace by designing reporting and blocking flows, making the campus community safer and more trustworthy.

-Strengthen trust and safety for housing and the marketplace by designing reporting and blocking flows, making the campus community safer and more trustworthy.
+Improve trust and safety for housing and the marketplace by designing reporting and blocking flows, making the campus community safer and more trustworthy.

-Strengthen trust and safety for housing and the marketplace by designing reporting and blocking flows, making the campus community safer and more trustworthy.
+Improve trust and safety for housing and the marketplace by designing reporting and blocking flows, making the campus community safer and more trustworthy.